Kingdom of Butua: Foundation and apogee

-Internal conflict and Portuguese invasion
+Civil war and Portuguese invasion

 In the 1640s, a dispute between the mambo and his brother escalated.
 The brother had married into a powerful family of Shona-speaking Muslim traders (called Mwenye), and with the Mwenye's support he forced the mambo into exile in Manyika.
 With the support of a Portuguese prazo-holder and his army, the mambo returned in 1644 and was reinstated.
 The prazo-holder left soldiers behind in the capital, however he was killed on the way to Manyika, after which the soldiers withdrew.
 Historian Malyin Newitt writes that Butua was too remote for Portuguese influence to last, however the episode bolstered Portuguese confidence that they could expand into the interior and conquer Mutapa.
+The Hill Complex at Khami was likely destroyed and abandoned during the conflict, with the palace showing signs of a fire.
+Catrien Van Waarden said that there is some evidence that after a ruler died, their buildings were destroyed and rebuilt, and abandoned houses may have been ritualistically burnt.